 9. The Haunted Lighthouse of Bolivar Peninsula

+What could be spookier than a haunted house than a haunted light house?
 Several stories surround the dreary black lighthouse at the end of Bolivar Peninsula.
-The creepiest is one that claims the lighthouse is haunted by the spirit of a crazed teen who murdered his own parents.
-There is no local history to back up the urban legend; it was probably fueled by teenagers who wiled away the small-town Texas boredom by daring each other to go inside.
+The creepiest is one that claims the lighthouse, which used to guide ships into the Port of Galveston, is haunted by the spirit of a crazed teen who murdered his own parents.
+There is no local history to back up the urban legend; it was probably fueled by teenagers who whiled away the small-town Texas boredom by daring each other to go inside.

 8. The Ghostly Nurse of Bexar County Hospital